bdunbar22/Ms-Pacman-vs-Ghost/README.md

 Finally, the util file we created is slightly different from the starter pacman code because it splits power pills and normal pills into two different goals.
 Additionally, we slightly improved the functionality of running away.
-Our util file converts actions to moves as
+Our util file converts actions to moves to help with the action nodes and primitive raps, it works as
 follows:
 NEAREST_POWER_PILL - give the move towards the nearest available power pill NEAREST_PILL - give the move towards the nearest available pill